Talgai Homestead: History

 The stone building situated near the entrance to Talgai was apparently built as a residence for the architect, Richard George Suter and his wife, during the construction of the homestead and the property's huge woolshed.
 This building later became a storehouse and residence for the station storekeeper.

 Richard George Suter (1827–1894) trained as an architect in London under his father after completing a Bachelor of Arts at Trinity College at Cambridge in 1850.
 By 1865 Suter was working for Brisbane's leading architect Benjamin Backhouse while establishing his own practice.
 Suter was one of Queensland's most prolific and prominent architects of the late 19th century and was responsible for such grand designs as Jimbour House (Suter & Voysey 1873), St Mark's Church, Warwick (1867–70) and is recognised for his influence on the standard designs of schools in Queensland with the Board of Education using his designs almost exclusively until 1875.
 After a decline in his success, Suter moved to Melbourne in 1876 and became a priest for the Catholic Apostolic Church, where he died of heart disease in 1894.

 Talgai Homestead was built of sandstone and covered sixty squares.
 The original roof was of shingles and the verandahs of hand and pit-sawn spotted gum, with cedar doors and architraves.
 Unlike the usual design for that period, the kitchen was attached to the main house.

 George and Ellen Clark lived an affluent life at the grand East Talgai.
 The homestead was richly furnished and featured antique pieces which were probably a part of Ellen's dowry.
-George Clark was active in local affairs and Queensland politics, sitting on the Warwick Bench of Magistrates, holding an official position on the St. Marks Church Committee as well as the Warwick School of Arts, the Warwick Hospital Committee and the Royal Agricultural Society.
+George Clark was active in local affairs and Queensland politics, sitting on the Warwick Bench of Magistrates, holding an official position on the St. Mark's Church Committee as well as the Warwick School of Arts, the Warwick Hospital Committee and the Royal Agricultural Society.
 He also had a short- lived but very controversial period as a member of Queensland Parliament.
 During this time, he set up the "Warwick Examiner and Times" newspaper which was a pro-squatter vehicle and was constantly engaged in editorial clashes with the "Warwick Argus" established by James Morgan, the former Talgai manager and a staunch anti-squatter advocate.

 George Clark was involved in accusations of collusion with the Survey Office in 1871, allegedly using his position to avoid the restrictions of the Land Act 1868 to acquire additional land for his East Talgai run.